ashley-leung/monzo-interview/behavioral.md

 ## Tell us about a time where you had to coach and mentor

 ### Situation
-While working on the Digital Product Passport system at eBay, I introduced a Kafka-based architecture in a part of the organisation that primarily used Java/Spring.
+While working on the Digital Product Passport system at eBay, I introduced a Kafka-based architecture where our business unit uses Node.JS but wider eBay organisation used Java.

 In the Web3 group, most engineers:
-- Had limited experience with Kafka in Node.js
+- Had no experience with Kafka or even Kafka in Node.js
 - Were starting to build event-driven systems independently
 - Risked inconsistent implementations and reliability issues

-I realised this wasn’t just a one-team problem — it would repeat across squads unless addressed systematically.
+I realised the problem would repeat across multiple squads unless addressed.

 ### Task
 My goal was to raise the engineering standard across the org, not just solve my team’s problem.